Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Ohio has combined with its opponents to put up more than 48.5 points in nine of 11 games this season.
+- Ohio and its opponents have combined to score more than 48.5 points in nine of 11 games this season.

-- Bowling Green's games have gone over 48.5 points in five of 11 chances this season.

-- Friday's over/under is 3.3 points higher than the combined 45.2 PPG average of the two teams.

-- The 63.7 points per game these two squads have allowed their opponents to score this season are 15.2 more than the 48.5 over/under in this contest.
+- The two teams combine to score 45.2 points per game, 3.3 less than the over/under in this contest.

+- This contest's total is 15.2 points under the 63.7 these two squads combine to give up per game in 2021.

 - The Bobcats and their opponents have scored an average of 56.2 points per game in 2021, 7.7 more than Friday's total.